syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Resouce-view.md

 >**NOTE**
 * You can also associate custom resources to the appointments by using the equivalent field of resource `Id` in custom resource class.
-* No appointment will be displayed or selected when the `ShowResourceView` property is set to true.
+* No appointment will be displayed when the `ShowResourceView` property is set to false.
 * Appointments with single resource will be displayed in resource `Color`.
+Appointments with multiple resources will be displayed in the default appointment `Color`.

 ## Mapping